Piikani Nation: Education and cultural programs

+Land, water rights, and finances

 In 2002 the voters of Piikani Nation approved a $64.3 million settlement with the governments of Alberta and Canada over Piikani water rights impacted by the Lethbridge Northern Irrigation Headworks on the Oldman River.
 The monies were deposited in the Piikani Trust governed by the Piikani Trust Agreement.
 The agreement also allowed the Nation to acquire 10300 acres of new reserve land.
 The band later took out loans against the trust to invest in industrial developments, and were then sued by a band member alleging mismanagement.
 The band then filed suit against a Calgary-based investment broker for defrauding it of $23 million from the settlement.
 In 2012, the band's investment company, Piikani Investment Corporation, was restructured in the bankruptcy courts.
 The alleged mismanagement became part of a Royal Canadian Mounted Police investigation in 2013.